Internet connection is unstable or lost.

 DI alters the ability of a dog to conserve water and is formed when the body produces insufficient amounts of the ADH hormone.

 ADH is an active hormone stored in the pituitary gland.
-It is responsible for regulating the excessive production of urine.
+It is responsible for regulating the excessive production of urine by helping produce concentrated urine under normal conditions.
 If this hormone is not effectively produced or the dog’s kidneys fail to function properly, the body stops storing water.
+A water deprivation test can be used to evaluate the dog's ability to concentrate urine.

 How Many Types of Diabetes Insipidus Are There?